-One of the best ways to protect both the owner and tenants is for owners of pre-1978 housing to take the one-day RRP training, get their firm certified by the EPA and use lead safe work practices.
+One of the best ways to protect both the owner and tenants is for owners of pre-1978 housing to take the one-day Repair, Renovation and Painting Rule training, get their firm certified by the EPA and use lead safe work practices.
 Note that owners of rental property are considered "firms" under the RRP Rule.
-To locate EPA and ODH accredited training programs, go to the web site of the Ohio Department of Health, Lead Poisoning Prevention page.
-Click on "Search Lead Database and Lists" and search for "Lead Safe Renovator" training.

 Owners must disclose the presence of lead-based paint hazards under the federal Real Estate Disclosure Rule and provide tenants with a copy of Protect Your Family from Lead in Your Home, a brochure prepared by HUD, EPA and the Consumer Product Safety Commission (CPSC).
 See our Overview of the Disclosure Rule.Back to Top

-According to HUD's website on the federal Fair Housing Law: "Unless a building or community qualifies as housing for older persons, it may not discriminate based on familial status.
+According to HUD, "Unless a building or community qualifies as housing for older persons, it may not discriminate based on familial status.
 That is, it may not discriminate against families in which one or more children under 18 live with:

 Familial status protection also applies to pregnant women and anyone securing legal custody of a child under 18."
 This means that an owner may not refuse to rent to a family with children out of fear the children may become lead poisoned.
 Similarly, owners may not evict families because the family has children under 18.
 This applies to situations where an owner is informed by the health department that a child has lead poisoning.
 For more information, see Fair Housing: Your Right on the HUD website.Back to Top

-The Ohio Lead Law gives health departments the power to issue lead hazard control orders on properties.
-If a health department investigation determines that a child has been lead poisoned as the result of lead-based paint hazards in the housing unit, the owner will be given a period of time to remove the hazards.
+The Ohio Lead Law gives health departments the authority to investigate cases of lead poisoning and, if lead hazards are found in a property, to issue lead hazard control orders.
+The owner is given a period of time to remove the hazards.
 If the owner does not comply, the owner may be ordered to vacate the building.
-No one will be allowed to inhabit the building until the hazards are removed and the order is lifted.
+The building will be placarded and no one will be allowed to inhabit the building until the hazards are removed and the order is lifted.

-Owners who have been issued lead orders on a property are required to use a state licensed lead contractor to make the necessary repairs.
+Owners who have been issued lead orders are required to use a state licensed lead contractor to make the necessary repairs.
 The property must also pass a lead clearance examination by a state licensed inspector, risk assessor or clearance technician before the property may be re-occupied.

 The best way to avoid having lead orders issued on the property is to keep housing units lead-safe through the use of Essential Maintenance Practices (EMP).
 Following EMP will establish a record of lead-safe maintenance that can protect owners from liability for a tenants' lead-poisoning.
 This protection is called "rebuttable presumption."
 FAQs on the Ohio Lead Law can be found in the Housing Professional section under Laws and Regulations.Back to Top